 Frequently Asked Questions

-The Ornish Program works by addressing the lifestyle factors, or behaviors, that are proven risk factors for developing heart disease.
+The Ornish Reversal Program addresses the lifestyle factors, or behaviors, that are proven risk factors for developing or exacerbating heart disease.
+This outpatient experiential program, is a non-invasive treatment option that combines four program elements to slow, stop and even reverse the progression of coronary artery disease.
 The objectives of the program are:

 - Reduction of blockages in heart arteries